-In light of the U.S Supreme Court decision to overturn Roe v.
+In light of the recent U.S Supreme Court decision overturning Roe v.
 Wade, Cornell Health reaffirms our commitment to supporting the sexual health and reproductive choices of every student who comes to us for care.
-Our advocacy for autonomy and choice (including choices related to whether or when to be pregnant) are central to the care we provide every day.
+Our advocacy for autonomy and choice –including choices related to whether or when to be pregnant – are central to the care we provide every day.

 Cornell Health services

 Cornell Health staff members provide confidential sexual health care available to all students, including preventive and emergency contraception, pregnancy testing, and referrals to support the continuation or end of pregnancy.